oroinc/documentation/community/index.rst

 Please refer to the :ref:`Our Backward Compatibility Promise <doc--community--backward-compatibility>` topic to learn more about Oro Backward Compatibility Promise.

+.. admonition:: Business Tip

+    Looking to leverage the new digital commerce trend?
+Learn more about |B2B marketplaces|, their peculiarities and successful examples.

 .. toctree::
    :includehidden:
    :titlesonly: